HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/2023-06-10-home-lab/post-18.md

 **Findings.**
 Containers should not be emit many logs during normal operations.
-There may be some logs for lifecycle events (restart), or periodic cleanup tasks.
+There may be some logs for life-cycle events (restart), or periodic cleanup tasks.
 The color coding reflects this ideal.
 A few containers are logging more than 10 log lines per minute, this is indicative of a problem or misconfiguration and should be investigated.